9 Allergy Hacks & Tips to Help Kids Enjoy the Summer Months

 A weather app with a pollen count is a must for your smartphone, says primary care pediatrician and member of The Goddard School educational advisory board Dr. Jack Maypole.
 (Pollen.com's Allergy Alert app is free on iTunes and Google Play).
 If your child is symptomatic on a particular day, consulting the pollen count on the app can help inform you about what triggers are present and decide whether outdoor activities should be rescheduled for another day.
 The American College of Allergy, Asthma, and Immunology advises outdoor play when pollen counts are at their lowest — predawn or in the late afternoon or evening.

 Summer means farmers markets — and lots of delicious fresh fruit.
 But if your child suffers from hay fever, they might have oral allergy syndrome, characterized by an itchy mouth, scratchy throat or swelling of the lips, mouth or tongue caused by cross-reacting allergens found in certain raw fruits or vegetables.
-According to the ACAAI, the biggest culprits are nectarines, peaches, cherries, apples, celery, carrots, string beans, snap peas and peppers.
+According to the ACAAI, the biggest culprits are peaches, cherries, apples, celery, carrots, almonds, bananas, melons, tomatoes, cucumbers, zucchini, pears and kiwi.
 The simple solution is to cook your fruit.

 The ACAAI recommends removing your child's clothes and shoes as soon as they come indoors because pollen they've picked up outdoors can easily attach to them and quickly transfer to furniture and bed linen.
 Pollen also sticks to hair, so don't hang about before getting them in the bath or shower for a good scrub.
 If you have pets, get into the habit of wiping them down with pet wipes to help get rid of pollen stuck to their fur.